Pinned Distances in Modules over Finite Valuation Rings: Introduction

 \section{Introduction}

-Erd\H{o}s-Falconer type problems in discrete geometry asks for a threshold on the size of a set in a space so that the set determines the given geometric configurations.
-This type of problems have been studied by many authors both in continuous and discrete setting.
+.125in Erd\H{o}s-Falconer type problems in discrete geometry ask for a threshold on the size of a set so that the set determines the given geometric configurations.
+These problems have been studied by many authors both in continuous and discrete setting.

+In \cite{E46}, Erd\H{o}s observed that $\sqrt{n}\times \sqrt{n}$ integer grid determines $C( \frac{n}{\sqrt{ log n}})$ distances and he conjectured that the minimum number of distances determined by a $n$-point set in the plane is indeed $C (\frac{n}{\sqrt{ log n}})$, where $C$ is an absolute constant.
+Despite many works and progress, the Erd\H{o}s distance problem was open until recently.
+In 2010, Guth and Katz \cite{GK} employed a polynomial partitioning technique based on Elekes-Sharir framework to prove that $n$ points in the plane determine at least $C\frac{n}{log n}$ distances.
+This result solved the Erd\H{o}s distance problem up to a $\sqrt{\log}$ factor.

-The distance problem which was studied by Bourgain, Katz and Tao in \cite{BKT} for $2$-dimensional vector spaces over finite fields, was later extended by various authors to higher dimensional vector spaces and employed for many geometric configurations in finite field geometry, see for instance \cite{BHIPR13, BI, BIP, CEHIK12, CHISU, HIKR11, IR07, IRZ12}.
+The distance problem in finite field plane was first studied by Bourgain, Katz and Tao in \cite{BKT}.
+The result in \cite{BKT} was later generalized by various authors to higher dimensional vector spaces.
+It was also extended to many other geometric configurations in finite field geometry, see for instance \cite{BHIPR13, BIP, BI, CEHIK12, CHISU, HIKR11, IR07, IRZ12, P} and references therein.
+In particular, in \cite{P}, Petridis proved the following pinned distance result for Cartesian product subsets of vector spaces over prime fields.